-We’re big fans of SBI Model: Situation, Behavior, Impact, as a framework for giving feedback.
+We’re big fans of the SBI Model—Situation, Behavior, Impact—as a framework for giving feedback.
 Think of this as your scaffolding, if you will. 😉

-Describe the situation where the behavior happened, like a meeting, an office encounter, a recent project.
-Be concrete—don’t use vague language.
-You want to note a time and place where something happened, especially when giving negative feedback
+When providing employee feedback, describe the situation where the behavior happened, like a meeting, an office encounter, a recent project.
+Be concrete!
+Don’t use vague language.
+You want to note a time and place where something happened, especially when giving negative feedback.

 What were the specific actions that took place?
-Don’t make it about a personality trait, just note a behavior in an objective way.
+Don’t make it about a personality trait.
+Instead, note a behavior in an objective way.

 How did it affect another person, a group of people, or the whole team?
 This is where you tie the Behavior into the big picture.
 How does this behavior impact the whole team, project, or your employee’s career?
 They may not know why their behavior is a problem—or why it’s an asset.
 You can use I-statements (I’ve noticed… I feel…) which help the other person feel less defensive, as opposed to you-statements (you talk too much…).

-Now, let’s dive into some examples of this framework.
+Now, let’s dive into some employee feedback examples of this framework.